Wyatt Earp house in Tombstone AZ – it’s located just as you enter town.

-The statue is a creation of an artist who lives in St. David, Arizona.
-You may have noticed the Gallery of Dreams in St. David on your drive to Tombstone.
+The statue is a creation of artist, Tim Trask, who lives in St. David, Arizona.
+You might notice the Gallery of Dreams in St. David when driving to Tombstone.
 It’s a vivid blue building on the West side of the road.
-The Gallery’s owner, Tim Trask is the sculptor of the Wyatt statue.
+Tim is the Gallery’s owner.

 A sign in front explains that “Wyatt and Mattie are said to have lived on the Northeast corner of the intersection.”
-That describes the lot on which this house sits.
-It is a fact that Wyatt owned that lot (some say, that is).
+That describes the lot where this Wyatt Earp house sits.
+It’s regarded that Wyatt owned that lot (some say, that is).

-And that he owned a few others right in that vicinity, as well.
-His brothers, Virgil and James also owned a few in that area of Fremont and 1st Street - right there.
-In a way I hate to destroy what everyone wants to believe.
+And that he owned a few others in that vicinity.
+His brothers, Virgil and James also owned a few in that area of Fremont and 1st Street.
+In a way we hate to destroy what everyone wants to believe.
 But don’t we want to know the truth?
 The real historical facts?
-I always do.
+We always do.

 We’ve seen some related house pics on the internet.
-They show a totally different house claiming to be the house that Wyatt did live in.
+They show a totally different house claiming to be the house where Wyatt Earp lived in Tombstone.
 But you know how you cannot believe all you see on the internet!!
+Right?!

-So let’s get to investigating this - what is known about the real Wyatt Earp house in Tombstone Arizona?
+So let’s investigate this!
+What is authentically known about the real Wyatt Earp house in Tombstone Arizona?

-Wyatt Earp arrived in Tombstone AZ in early December 1879.
-His common law wife, Mattie, was with him.
-We know from Allie Earp, Virgil’s wife, that Wyatt bought a house of their own.
+Wyatt arrived in Tombstone AZ in early December 1879.
+His common law wife, Mattie, with him.
+We know from Allie Earp, Virgil’s wife, that Wyatt Earp bought a house of their own in Tombstone.
 It’s first discussed in the writings of Frank Waters.

-She says when she and Virgil first got to town they rented a shack with a dirt floor.
+Allie says when she and Virgil first got to town they rented a shack.
 None of the brothers had much money.
-They were all able to get homes once they all started working.
-That included the women, who worked sewing a large canvas tent that became a saloon.
+They all got homes once they started working.
+That included the women, who worked sewing.

-Allie said she wanted a home of their own, which happened at first.
+Allie said she wanted their own home, which happened.
 It was located at the Southwest corner of Fremont and 1st.
 She noted that when Morgan got to town, he moved in with them.

-What caused the later confusion is that Waters’s book describes her saying “Wyatt and Mattie lived on the Northeast corner.”1 That describes the Wyatt Earp house in Tombstone that everyone coming to town now goes over to see.
+What caused later confusion is that Waters’s book describes her saying “Wyatt and Mattie lived on the Northeast corner.”1 That describes the Wyatt Earp house in Tombstone that visitors to town now go to see.
 The Northeast corner of Fremont and 1st.

-Wyatt Earp researcher John D. Rose traces it to Waters’s book making changes from the initial narrative.
-His original manuscript quoted Mattie as saying "Our house was next door to Wyatt and Mattie’s except for a vacant lot between.”
+Wyatt Earp researcher John D. Rose traces it to Waters’s book having changes from the initial narrative.
+In the original Waters manuscript, he quoted Allie telling him “Our house was next door to Wyatt and Mattie’s except for a vacant lot between.”

-Writer Allen Barra compared the original Waters manuscript, called Tombstone Travesty with his book, written 25 years later, The Earp Brothers of Tombstone.
+Writer Allen Barra compared the first Waters manuscript, called Tombstone Travesty with his book, written 25 years later: The Earp Brothers of Tombstone.
 Barra also interviewed Frank Waters.
 The two accounts are based on Waters’s interviews with Allie Earp.